Algebra8/Knots/README.md

     self.assertTrue(mc.logs())
 ```

+## Documentation

+For more information about methods and code fragments, please refer to the [documentation](docs/build/html/index.html).

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.